decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 ### Audience

-The audience of the document is broad and can range from Open ID and OAuth providers to verifiable credential implementers and/or enthusiasts.
+The audience of the document includes verifiable credential implementers and/or enthusiasts.
 The first few sections give an overview of the problem area and profile requirements for JWT VC interoperability.
 Subsequent sections are detailed and technical, describing the protocol flow and request-responses.

 ## Status of This Document